-Biopsychosocial Inflexibility Processes Identified: Experiential Avoidance, Conceptual Past/Future, Cognitive Fusion, Attachment to conceptualize self, Sensorimotor Invariability, Lack of / inadequate clarity of Values, Lack of / Inadequate clarity of social relationships
+Biopsychosocial Inflexibility Processes Identified: Experiential Avoidance, Conceptual Past/Future, Cognitive Fusion, Attachment to conceptualize self, Motor Behavior Invariability, Lack of / Inadequate clarity of Values, Lack of / Inadequate clarity of social connection

-Biopsychosocial Flexibility Processes Engaged: Cognitive Defusion, Acceptance, Presence, self-as-context, sensorimotor variability, values, social relational
+Biopsychosocial Flexibility Processes Engaged: Cognitive Defusion, Acceptance, Presence, self-as-context, Motor Behavior Variability, Values, Social Connection

 Prognostic Ladder Representation of Biopsychosocial Flexibility: Low